 Forensic accountants that act as appraisers and expert witnesses in divorce cases are bound by standards set forth by the professional association that Certified Public Accountants adhere to.

-If your spouse’s appraiser does not appear to have stuck to the tenets of these standards then you may be able to make a challenge to the reliability of that appraiser’s testimony in court and their valuation as a whole.
+Suppose your spouse's appraiser does not appear to have stuck to the tenets of these standards.
+In that case, you may be able to make a challenge to the reliability of that appraiser's testimony in court and their valuation as a whole.

-Prior to hiring an appraiser, you should take these steps
+Before hiring an appraiser, you should take these steps.

-Before deciding to work with a certain appraiser, you and your attorney should ask for that appraiser’s references and also check in with other attorneys in the family law field to see what his or her reputation is.
-If your appraiser does good work but struggles within court testimony and explaining the results of their study then you will be at a disadvantage.
+Before deciding to work with a particular appraiser, you and your attorney should ask for that appraiser's references and check in with other attorneys in the family law field to see what their reputation is.
+If your appraiser does good work but struggles within court testimony and explaining the results of their study, then you will be at a disadvantage.

 As we already talked about, different appraisers charge differing sums of money for working on your case.
-If you are not comfortable with the amount of money that he or she is charging then it is your prerogative to go with a different appraiser.
+If you are not comfortable with the amount of money they are charging, then it is your prerogative to go with a different appraiser.

-Finally, your judge may have an appraiser that he or she particular likes or particularly does not like their methods.
-It pays to have your attorney ask their peers what their experiences working with a particular appraiser has been like.
-If their response is to talk about how their judge would roll their eyes each time the appraiser spoke in court you may have a sign that you need to consider hiring a different appraiser.
+Finally, your judge may have an appraiser that they particularly like or mainly do not like their methods.
+It pays to have your attorney ask their peers what their experiences working with a particular appraiser have been like.
+If their response is to talk about how their judge would roll their eyes each time the appraiser spoke in court, you may have a sign that you need to consider hiring a different appraiser.